 The incorporation of those gases into atmospheric circulation at equator and mid-latitudes (wild fires/industry) enhance the thermal conductivity of the atmosphere.
 Such effect increases the capacity for the atmosphere to carry energy, mostly identified in the form of temperature (but not only).
 An elevation of temperature in the atmosphere increments the capacity of the atmosphere to absorb and transport a strong natural GHG’s which is water on its gaseous form.
 The process of evaporating water captures energy within water molecules.
 This energy gets incorporated in the energetic pool of the atmosphere as thermal energy (latent heat) also with the mass of water molecules increasing the gravitational energy available.
 The difference between the thermal energy carried by masses of air generate winds, and ultimately, it is such contrast that makes the fuel for the kinetic energy generating Jet Currents like the Polar Jet stream.

 The data and observations which I analyse are similar to those followed by the Arctic Amplification theory.
-However, we apply a different approach and analyses giving as a result a different interpretation over the meaning of the factors and results obtained.
-Arctic Amplification is delimited in location and follows the idea of seeing faster increases of temperatures in the Arctic than at mid-latitudes (amplification) as a trigger for changes in atmospheric dynamics.
-Meanwhile, I consider it as another symptom resultant from a broader mechanism.
+However, I apply a different approach and analyses giving as a result a different interpretation over the meaning of the factors and results obtained.
+The theory of Arctic Amplification is delimited in location and follows the idea of seeing faster increases of temperatures in the Arctic than at mid-latitudes (amplification) as a trigger for changes in atmospheric dynamics.
+Meanwhile, I consider that increases in temp at the Arctic is another symptom resultant from a broader mechanism.

 Like seeing the differences between taking increases in the temperature of a body as the cause of an illness, or just as part of the developments raised from a previous trigger, the identification of the right treatment is quite different.

-I purpose a theory which considers Arctic increases of temperature as a symptom resultant from a broader distribution of energy through the atmosphere, in altitude and latitude.
-The repercussions from this theory implies to consider mechanism involving changes throughout the whole atmosphere, interacting throughout all levels of stratification (land, oceans and atmosphere, biotic and none biotic).
-Therefore, Artic Amplification, is just too narrow in location and too limited in considering wider synergistic interactions to be applied in the theory here purposed, farther than just as the result of the weathering effect exerted by warmer mid-latitudes pushing towards the Poles.
+I propose a theory which considers Arctic increases of temperature as a symptom resultant from a broader distribution of energy through the atmosphere, in altitude and latitude.
+The repercussions from this theory implies to consider mechanisms involving changes throughout the whole atmosphere, interacting throughout all levels of the ecosystem’s stratification (land, oceans and atmosphere, biotic and none biotic).
+Accordingly, the theory of Artic Amplification is just too narrow in location and too short in scope, limited in considering wider synergistic interactions to be applied in the theory here proposed, going no further than just as the result of the weathering effect exerted by warmer mid-latitudes pushing towards the Poles.